 What seems somewhat strange in the case of physical infrastructure - who would recreate a break-in to test their alarm system - is a tried and tested procedure in IT to identify vulnerabilities.
 This so-called active scanning can be carried out daily and automatically.
-Passive scanning, on the other hand, detects a burglary in progress, because every cyber burglary also leaves traces, even if they are often hidden.
+Passive scanning, on the other hand, detects an ongoing intrusion, because every cyber intrusion also leaves traces, albeit often hidden.

-Firewalls and antivirus programmes, for example, use passive scans and thus check the traffic that reaches a system.
+Firewalls and antivirus programmes, for example, use passive scanning to check the traffic that reaches a system.
 This data is then compared with a database.
 Information on malware, unsafe requests and other anomalies is stored there.
 If the firewall receives a request from an insecure sender who wants to read out the user's profile data, it rejects the request.
-The system itself does not notice this, because the passive scan does not access the system, but only the data traffic.
+The system itself is not aware of this, because the passive scan does not access the system, but only the data traffic.

-The disadvantage of passive scanning: Only systems that actively communicate themselves can be seen.
+The disadvantage of passive scanning: only systems that actively communicate themselves can be seen.
 This does not include office software or PDF readers, for example.
 But even services that communicate do so primarily with their main functions.
-Functions with vulnerabilities that are rarely or not at all used in the control room are not visible or are only visible when the attack is already underway.
+Functions with vulnerabilities that are rarely or not at all used in direct operation are not visible or are only visible when the attack is already in progress.

-The advantage: The data quality that can be achieved with active scanning is higher than with passive scanning.
-Since the interaction takes place directly with the software and interfaces, problems can be detected in programmes that normally do not communicate directly with the network.
-In this way, vulnerabilities in programmes such as Office applications are also detected.
+The advantage: the data quality that can be achieved with active scanning is higher than with passive scanning.
+Since interaction takes place directly with the software and interfaces, problems can be detected in programmes that do not normally communicate directly with the network.
+In this way, vulnerabilities in programmes such as Office applications are also discovered.

-In direct interaction, however, systems have to process extra requests, which may then interfere with the basic functions of a programme.
-Operating technology such as machine controls, for example, are not necessarily designed to perform secondary activities.
+With direct interaction, however, systems have to process extra requests, which may then impair the basic functions of a programme.
+Operating technology such as machine control systems, for example, are not necessarily designed to carry out secondary activities.
 Here, for example, scanning under supervision and, as a supplement, continuous passive scanning are recommended.

 Since the passive scanner can also provide the active scanner with helpful information, for example about mobile phones or properties of network services, one can speak of a complementary addition of these two security tools.
 What both have in common is that they always automatically get the best out of the given situation in the network.
 For the passive and active scanning techniques, it does not matter which or how many components and programmes the network consists of.
 Both security technologies recognise this by themselves and adjust to it.
 Only with a higher level of security does the optimised adjustment of network and scanners begin.